-A ferry to Milos departs all year round from Piraeus and Lavrion ports in Athens.
-A ferry ticket to Milos costs 40-60 euros for a standard seat.
+A ferry to Milos departs all year round from the ports of Athens (Piraeus and Lavrion).
+A ferry ticket to Milos costs '40' 'EUR' (40 Euros) - '60' 'EUR' (60 Euros) for a standard seat.
 The ferry trip to Milos lasts for 3 to 6.5 hours, depending on the type of ferry.

 Ferries to Milos operate all year round.
 However, in the peak season, there are both morning and evening routes to Milos.

-Ferries from Athens to Milos depart daily from Piraeus port in Athens.
+Ferries from Athens to Milos depart daily from .
+Discover how to get to the 3 ports of Athens from the airport and Athens's center.
 There are also some ferry routes to Milos from Lavrion port.
 Off-season, there are 1-2 daily ferry connections between Athens and Milos, but in the peak season there are at least 5 departures every day both in the morning and in the afternoon.

 The types of ferries that sail to Milos are conventional ferries and high-speed/catamaran ferries.
 Conventional ferries are slower, while high-speed ferries are faster.
 The ferry companies that have a fleet of high-speed/catamaran ferries that sail to Milos are Golden Star Ferries, Seajets and Aegean Speedlines.
 The ferry companies that have a fleet of conventional ferries that sail to Milos are Minoan Lines, Zante Ferries and Aegeon Pelagos.